Akizuki clan: Origins

-The Akizuki clan is a cadet branch of the Ōkura clan, who claimed to be an immigrant (Toraijin) clan descending from Prince Kōki, son of Achi no Omi, founder of the Yamatonoaya clan of the Kofun period during the reign of Emperor Ōjin.
+The Akizuki clan is a cadet branch of the Ōkura clan, who claimed to be an immigrant (Toraijin) clan descending from Prince Kōki, son of Achi no Omi, founder of the Yamato no Aya clan of the Kofun period during the reign of Emperor Ōjin.
 During the Heian period, the Ōkura clan played an important role in the suppression of the Fujiwara no Sumitomo rebellion in Iyo Province and were given estates in Harada, Mikasa District, Chikuzen Province as a reward.
 The cadet branch of the clan who settled in Chikuzen adopted the surname "Harada".
 As with many minor clans in the late Heian period, the Harada found it politically expedient to identify themselves as members of the Heike clan, whom they supported in the Hōgen rebellion and Heiji rebellion.
 They also helped shelter the infant Emperor Antoku and other members of the Heike clan when they were driven from Kyoto by the forces of Kiso Yoshinaka.
 According to The Tale of the Heike, Harada Tanenao used his own residence as Emperor Antoku's temporary residence during this escape, this story is not confirmed due to various theories on fate of Emperor Antoku.
 However, after the defeat of the Heike at the Battle of Dannoura, Harada Tanenao was captured by the forces of Minamoto no Yoritomo and was sent to Kamakura as a prisoner of war.
 He was eventually pardoned in 1190 and allowed to return in 1202 as a retainer of the Kamakura shogunate to Chikuzen.
 During this situation, his son, Tanekatsu escaped from it and later he received the estate of "Akizuki", in what is now Asakura, Fukuoka.
 He changed his name to Akizuki Tanekatsu and is regarded as the founder of the clan.